PaangG13/Computer-Vision/Computer Vision-Object Detection/README.md

 - Develop a deep learning system from scratch, including network design, model training, hyperparameter tuning, training visualization, model inference and performance evaluation.

 ## 2 Setup

-You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine on HKU GPU Farm.

-### 2.1 Working remotely on HKU GPU Farm (Recommended)

-Note: after following these instructions, make sure you go to work on the assignment below (i.e., you can skip the Working locally section).

-As part of this course, you can use HKU GPU Farm for your assignments.
-We recommend you follow the quickstart provided by the [official website](https://www.cs.hku.hk/gpu-farm/quickstart) to get familiar with HKU GPU Farm.

-After checking the quickstart document, make sure you have gained the following skills:

-+ Knowing how to access the GPU Farm and use GPUs in interactive mode.
-We recommend using GPU support for this assignment, since your training will go much, much faster.
-+ Getting familiar with running Jupyter Lab without starting a web browser.
-+ Knowing how to use tmux for unstable network connections.

-### 2.2 Working locally

-If you have the GPU resources on your own PC/laptop and wish to use that, that’s fine – you’ll need to install the drivers for your GPU, install CUDA, install cuDNN, and then install PyTorch.
-You could theoretically do the entire assignment with no GPUs, though this will make training the model much slower.

-### 2.3 Environment Setup

 **Installing Python 3.8+**: To use python3, make sure to install version 3.8+ on your local machine.